centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 Risks
 =====

-Commitment, de-risk through hack days and community building,
+- Commitment, de-risk through hack days and community building,
+- A no-go result

 \<Present the risks that have been identified during the preparation phase.
 Present also the measures that will be taken.
 If the risk profile